Tim-W-James/timjames.dev/README.md

     check for accessibility issues
   - The Netlify Lighthouse plugin also run on build to detect further accessibility and performance issues
+- **End-to-end tests**: [Playwright](https://playwright.dev/) tests in
+  [`e2e/`](./e2e/), with the testing library API
 - **Visual regression tests**:
   - [Avoid using snapshot tests](https://medium.com/@sapegin/whats-wrong-with-snapshot-tests-37fbe20dfe8e)
   - TODO
-- **End-to-end tests**: TODO

-**A note on code coverage**: since the component is often exported from Storybook, coverage of the component itself will not be tracked correctly.
+**A note on code coverage**: when the component is exported from Storybook, coverage of the component itself will not be tracked correctly.
+For this reason, minimum coverage requirements are not enabled.

 ### Deployment